-At first these substitute areas of muscle are slightly off balance.
-The burden shifts around and around as the body tries to avoid the pain.
-No balance.
+The burden shifts around and around as the body adjusts its posture trying to avoid the painful areas.

 Stressed muscles (via their ligaments) pull on their bony attachment sites, causing pain that is often misinterpreted and misdiagnosed as a problem with a joint. why bones?

-Changes occur in the connective tissue in an attempt to provide some stability, spread across the body for each position they support. first linear criss-crossing to form a web harderning to a scaffold....
+spread across the body for each position they support. first linear criss-crossing to form a web hardening to a scaffold....

 Injured tissues get 'sticky' - due to the damage (tearing of tissues, leakage from capillaries) and also as part of the healing response.
 When an injury has healed, the 'sticky' tissue should be released.
 A person in balance will then "shake it off" If you are mis-aligned already, further damage adds to the misalignment.
 Sticky tissues remain stuck, the body adjusts to 'eyes forward' by adding rotations in the opposite direction above and below the injury.
 Stored trauma.